AndrejaKardos/AndrejaKardos/README.md

       I originally studied pure mathematics in Slovenia, which had some coding subjects that I really enjoyed.
       I decided to get a degree in frontend development when I moved to Australia.

-6. What languages do you speak and how did you learn them?

-      * Prekmurščina (mother tongue)
-      * Slovenian
-      * German
-      * English

-      I come from a region in Slovenia called Prekmurje.
-We speak in 'prekmurski' tongue there, but Slovenian is still our country's official language.
-      German and English happened by watching anime and cartoons for many years without subtitles!
-Brains are amazing, huh?

-7. What coding languages and frameworks do you know?
+6. What coding languages and frameworks do you know?

       I have learned and am improving on: